ericman314/UnitMath/README.md

   }
   ```

-- `offset`: Used when the zero-value of this unit is different from the zero-value of the base unit.
+- `offset` -- *Default:* `0`: Used when the zero-value of this unit is different from the zero-value of the base unit.

   ```js
   units: {